DataBiosphere/data-browser/explorer/e2e/testReadme.md

   - All tests rely on correct lists of tabs, columns, and filters in `anvil-tabs.ts`
 - Backpages (`anvil-backpages.spec.ts`)
   - Test the export process on the "Datasets" tab
-    - Select the first dataset that does not have access control enabled and go to the export tab on its backpage.
-Select a one filter checkbox for each category then select the "Export to Terra" button
+    - Selects the first dataset that does not have access control enabled and go to the export tab on its backpage.
+Then, selects one filter checkbox for each category, then finally selects the "Export to Terra" button
-    - Check that buttons, text, and loading text appears as expected, and that a new tab appears when the "Export to Terra" button is pressed
+    - Checks that buttons, text, and loading text appears as expected, and that a new tab appears when the "Export to Terra" button is pressed
     - Relevant text constants are stored in `anvil-tabs.ts`
     - Currently disabled as the export button is disabled
   - Test that access control works properly on the "Datasets" tab
-    - Select a non access controlled tab and check that text associataed with access being granted is present, then repeat for an access controleld tab
+    - Selects a non-access-controlled tab and check that text associated with access being granted is present, then repeats for an access-controlled tab
     - Relevant text constants are stored in `anvil-tabs.ts`
     - Currently disabled as the export button is disabled
   - Test that data in the sidebar of the "Datasets" tab is the same as the text displayed in the main tab le